đ Table of contents

 Write the final report as instructed above.

-Make sure that everything mentioned in the exercises is pushed to the projectâs GitHub repository before the Sprint 3 deadline on 20.5. at 11:00.
+Make sure that you have pushed your work to the projectâs GitHub repository before the Sprint 3 deadline on 18.5. at 23:59.